< /> < />

 The human body is designed to consume a wide variety of foods as a part of a balanced diet, and while the nutritional benefits of chia seeds are high, they are not reflective of a complete, healthy diet.

-They should be consumed as a part of a broader balanced diet to ensure you stay healthy and happy.
+They should be consumed as a part of a broader, balanced diet to ensure you stay healthy and happy.

-The high fibre content of chia seeds too can cause an upset stomach or constipation if you are not drinking enough water or are used to a lower fibre diet [3].
+The high fibre content of chia seeds, too, can cause an upset stomach or constipation if you are not drinking enough water or are used to a lower-fibre diet [3].

-If you're finding that you're experiencing constipation or other digestive health issues when consuming chia seeds, or if you know that you've previously had a lower dietary fibre lifestyle, introducing chia seeds in smaller doses may help you to transition them into your diet in a way that causes less stomach upsets.
+If you're finding that you're experiencing constipation or other digestive health issues when consuming chia seeds, or if you know that you've previously had a lower dietary fibre lifestyle, introducing chia seeds in smaller doses may help you to transition them into your diet in a way that causes less stomach upset.

 Chia seeds can also interact with certain medications, particularly blood pressure medications, so speaking to your doctor or a medical professional before adding chia seed water to your diet is recommended.